 Adequate pH control is required to prevent drum shell corrosion.

 A combination of steam and wet debarking conversion is the cost capital-intensive approach beyond the cost of the drums.

 CB rotary debarking technology was developed for and applied to initial markets in Asia.
-In its early form it consisted of two rotors intrud-ing into the bottom of a static bin.
+In its early form, it consisted of two rotors intruding into the bottom of a static bin.
 A transfer plate is fitted between the rotors to create a closed space between the rotors.
-Tooling in the form of staggered prominent cut-ters is mounted on the surface of a smooth shaft that sweeps through slots cut into fingerplates stationed on either side of the rotor assembly.
-The rotors are mounted in the bottom of the bin in such a way as to rotate the logs and lift them from one side to the other.
+Tooling in the form of staggered prominent cutters is mounted on the surface of a smooth shaft that sweeps through slots cut into fingerplates stationed on either side of the rotor assembly.
+The rotors are mounted on the bottom of the bin in such a way as to rotate the logs and lift them from one side to the other.
 The entire bin is declined so that the wood eventually migrates to the low end and passes out of the machine.

 Some CB rotary debarkers include a third rotor, or larger diameter rotors, to increase bin width and capacity in a shorter footprint.
 This is a relatively simple principle to embrace: increased bin size with adequate rotor-to-fiber interaction and sufficient consistent stem movement increases capacity.

 More demanding debarking can be achieved with stationery cutters on the sidewall and finger-plates.
 Recently, sharp cutting plates have been used that are air-bag extendable and mounted to the bottom transfer plate.
 These have been added to some CB debarkers.
 These use a previously underutilized area of the bin to increase efficiency.